fax1015/mosu-preview/README.md

 - `https://osu.ppy.sh/beatmapsets/{setId}#mania/{beatmapId}`
 - `https://osu.ppy.sh/beatmaps/{beatmapId}`

-## Install locally
+## install locally

-1. Open Chrome and go to `chrome://extensions`.
+1. open chrome and go to `chrome://extensions`.
-2. Enable **Developer mode**.
+2. enable **Developer mode**.
-3. Click **Load unpacked**.
+3. click **Load unpacked**.
-4. Select this folder: `C:\Users\Kyson\Documents\GitHub\mosu!-preview`.
+4. select the `mosu-preview` folder.

-## Notes
+## notes

-- No Tauri/Rust dependencies are used.
-- Preview playback is a visual simulation based on beatmap timing.
-- If a beatmap URL does not include a beatmap difficulty ID, popup shows an error.
+this extension is kinda like a "refreshed" version of [osu! preview](https://github.com/JerryZhu99/osu-preview), updated to fit chrome's manifest V3. credits to [JerryZhu99](https://github.com/JerryZhu99) for the original idea.

+firefox support may be coming in the future?